lisyarus/webgpu-raytracer/readme.md

 To run the program, first build it (see instructions below), then run it with a single glTF scene in the command arguments.
 For example, if you've built the project in a `build` directory inside the project root, then you can run `./webgpu-raytracer ../test_scenes/bunny/bunny_100k.gltf`.

 An optional second command-line parameter defines the background of the scene.
 It can either be an RGB comma-separated triple like `1,0.5,0.25`, or path to an HDRI environment map.
-The [env_maps](env_maps) directory contains some sample enrivonment maps.
+The [env_maps](env_maps) directory contains some sample environment maps.

 By default, a simple preview of the scene is rendered.
 Press `[SPACE]` to activate raytracing.